asynkron/protoactor-website/hugo/content/docs/cluster/intro/clusterintro.md

 #### Tools using internalized cluster logic

 Some other products in the same sphere as Proto.Actor, instead strive to solve everything on their own.
+One benefit of such approach is that they can run fully stand-alone, which can be valuable.
+But in the era of DevOps, containers and orchestrators, we are betting on hosted software, running in some form of environment that already provides this for us.

 ![Outer Cluster](outer-cluster.png)